-If a DVD disc is inserted in the DVD-ROM drive, remove the disc.
+If a DVD disc is inserted in the CD-RW/DVD-ROM drive, remove the disc.

-About CD-ROMs, DVD-ROMs and floppy disks
+About discs and floppy disks

-My CD-RWIDVD-ROM drive tray does not open
+My CD-RW/DVD-ROM drive tray does not open

-- Make sure the computer is turned on. - Press the eject button on the disc drive. - ☐ If the disc does not come out when you press the eject button, go to Windows Explorer or My Computer.
-Select the drive, click the right button of your mouse and select Eject or press the <Fn>+<E> keys to open the disk tray. - If the eject button does not work, you can open the tray by inserting a sharp, pointed object into the hole to the right of the eject button.
+- □ Make sure the computer is turned on. - Press the eject button on the disc drive. - If the disc does not come out when you press the eject button, go to Windows Explorer or My Computer.
+Select the drive, click the right button of your mouse and select Eject. - □ Press <Fn>+<E> keys to open the disc tray. - If this still does not work, you can open the tray by inserting a sharp, pointed object into the hole next to the eject button.